oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 The user can submit a job with this command.
 So, what is a job in our context?

   A job is defined by needed resources and a script/program to run.
-So, the user must specify how many nodes and what kind of resources needed by his application.
+So, the user must specify how many resources and what kind of them are needed by his application.
 Thus, OAR system will give him or not what he wants and will control the execution.
 When a job is launched, OAR executes user program only on the first reservation node.
 So this program can access some environnement variables to know its environnement
   ::

     $OAR_NODEFILE                 contains the name of a file which lists all reserved nodes for this job
     $OAR_JOBID                    contains the OAR job identificator
+    $OAR_RESOURCE_PROPERTIES_FILE contains the name of a file which lists all resources and their properties
     $OAR_NB_NODES                 contains the number of reserved nodes

 Options::